Top things to do in New Orleans

 👻 Haunted Ghost, Voodoo & Vampire City Tour

-This walking tour is a deep dive into New Orleans’ most infamous legends.
+Deep dive into New Orleans’ most infamous legends.
 You’ll explore the darker side of the French Quarter with stories of vampires, voodoo queens, and unexplained hauntings.

-• Highlights: Walk past the LaLaurie Mansion, learn about Marie Laveau’s voodoo legacy, and explore the shadowy alleys of the French Quarter.
+Walk past the LaLaurie Mansion, learn about Marie Laveau’s voodoo legacy, and explore the shadowy alleys of the French Quarter.

-• Upgrades: This tour is family-friendly, unless upgraded to an adults-only tour.
+Upgrades: This tour is family-friendly, unless upgraded to an adults-only tour.

 A bartender adds a cherry garnish to a cocktail in a glass